vineethrp/linux-kernel/Documentation/RCU/listRCU.rst

 		return -EFAULT;		/* No matching rule */
 	}

 Again, this assumes that the caller holds audit_filter_mutex.
-Normally, the reader-writer lock would become a spinlock in this sort of code.
+Normally, the writer lock would become a spinlock in this sort of code.

-Another use of this pattern can be found in the openswitch driver's "connection tracking table" code (ct_limit_set()).
+Another use of this pattern can be found in the openswitch driver's *connection tracking table* code in *ct_limit_set()*.
 The table holds connection tracking entries and has a limit on the maximum entries.
-There is one such table per-zone and hence one "limit" per zone.
+There is one such table per-zone and hence one *limit* per zone.
 The zones are mapped to their limits through a hashtable using an RCU-managed hlist for the hash chains.
 When a new limit is to be set, a new limit object is allocated and ct_limit_set() is called to replace the old limit object with the new one using